Front Quad of Lincoln College, the walls covered in bright green ivy

 Chapel

 We hold regular services during full term to which all members of the College and their guests are welcome.
-Most services are followed by refreshments with our Chaplain, Andy, who also coordinates welfare at the College.
+Most services are followed by refreshments.
 The Chapel is a beautiful, peaceful space and is usually open for students, Fellows, and staff for quiet reflection and prayer.

-The room is located in 15.18a and is a silent, mixed-gender, and mixed-faith space for all students of the College.
+The room is located in staircase 14 and is a silent, mixed-gender, and mixed-faith space for all students of the College.
 Please note that a maximum number of four students may use this space at the same time.

 Current students can find more information here.